deKeijzer/KB-74-OPSCHALER/Personal_folders/Daan/Portfolio.md

-It was also important to compare the amount of computing power needed for the prediction.
-The ultimate goal of OPSCHALER is to locally predict the energy consumption using smartmeter data, with a preference for low computing power methods to minimize costs and power consumption.
+It was also important to compare the amount of computing time needed for each prediction model.
+One of the end goals of OPSCHALER is to locally predict the energy consumption using smartmeter data, with a preference for low computing power methods to minimize costs and power consumption.

 __Personal Work__